La Grange, Illinois: Train service

 The first rail link to Chicago dates to 1864, established by the Chicago, Burlington and Quincy Railroad.
 La Grange currently has three tracks belonging to the BNSF Railway that run through the north end of the village, with passenger rail service provided by Metra and Amtrak.

-Metra's BNSF Railway Line provides frequent commuter service between Aurora and Chicago, with two stations in La Grange.
+Metra's BNSF Line provides frequent commuter service between Aurora and Chicago, with two stations in La Grange.
 Express service to Downtown Chicago (Union Station) from La Grange Road takes approx. 23 minutes.
 Amtrak's Illinois Zephyr and Carl Sandburg (both destined for Quincy, Illinois) run twice daily trains through La Grange stopping at La Grange Road.

 Freight rail traffic on the BNSF line is extremely heavy, with BNSF operating freight trains on all three mainline tracks through the village.
 During non-rush hours, a freight train may run along the line as frequently as once every ten minutes on average.
 The Indiana Harbor Belt Railroad, running north–south through the east end of the village, also has extremely heavy freight traffic.